DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

-\textbf{Decoder:} The output of the encoder ${{h}^{L}}$ is the input of the decoder.
-In the decoding process, we select an appropriate UAV for the current task at a timestep and add the task information (i.e., node embedding) to the UAV’s task subset.
-Specifically, we construct an allocation feature context for each UAV. $\tilde{C}_{t}^{i}=\left[ h_{0}^{iL},h_{1}^{iL},\ldots ,h_{j}^{iL},...,h_{t-1}^{iL} \right]$ is the allocation feature context of UAV $i$, where $h_{j}^{iL}$ is the node embedding of the task that is allocated to UAV $i$ at the timestep $j$.
+\textbf{Decoder.} The output of the encoder ${{h}^{L}}$ is used as the input of the decoder.
+In the decoding process, we choose a task according to the order in the input instance, and then select an appropriate UAV for this task at the current time step and add the task information (i.e., node embedding) to the task subset of the UAV.
+Specifically, we construct an allocation feature context for UAV $i$, i.e., $\tilde{C}_{t}^{i}=\left[ h_{0}^{iL},h_{1}^{iL},\ldots ,h_{j}^{iL},...,h_{t-1}^{iL} \right]$, where $h_{j}^{iL}$ is the node embedding of the task that is allocated to UAV $i$ at the time step $j$.
 We aggregate all the allocation feature contexts via a max pooling and concatenate them to obtain a task subset context $\hat{C}_{t}^{TS}$.
-After that, a linear projection and a 512-dimensional FF layer are used to generate the task subset embeddings $H_{t}^{TS}$.
-Finally, we concatenate $H_{t}^{TS}$ and node embedding of the current task $h_{t}^{L}$, and then feed it to a linear projection and the softmax function to obtain the output probability.
-Based on the probability, we select the UAV using one of two decoding rules: greedy or sampling.
-Greedy rule always selects the UAV with the highest probability, while the sampling rule selects the UAV according to its probability.
-We show these steps as follows.
+After that, a linear projection and a 512-dimensional FF layer are used to yield the task subset embeddings $H_{t}^{TS}$.
+Finally, we concatenate $H_{t}^{TS}$ and node embedding of the current task $h_{t}^{L}$, and then feed it to a linear projection and the softmax function to attain the output probability for task allocation.
+Based on the probability, we select a UAV for the given task using either greedy decoding or sampling decoding.
+The formmer always selects the UAV with the highest probability, while the latter selects the UAV by sampling according to its probability.
+The overall decoding process could be briefly expressed as follows,

 \begin{small}